ound river faR

 Our story together begins at Warren Wilson College in North Carolina where we met while earning degrees in Environmental & Intercultural Studies.
 Both separately and together, we traveled, studied and worked throughout North America, Latin America, Europe, and South Asia, experiencing the diversity of human and natural communities and observing the myriad ways these communities interact.
 While traveling together, we were married in a traditional Buddhist ceremony in Annaradhapura, Sri Lanka in 1986, and later in a Hindu ceremony at Gandhi's Ashram in Wardha, India, and finally in a Christian wedding ceremony with our families in North Carolina after graduating from college.
 Though intrigued by work in international development, we ultimately felt drawn back to the United States to make whatever positive impact we could in our homeland and culture.

 Over the years, hard labor and many helping hands created this homestead.
 We have juggled numerous part-time jobs to support our efforts, ranging from taconite plant janitor to census worker, and school counselor to county water plan coordinator.
-We recently lay down the CSA vegetable operation and are establishing a growing seeds, along with continuing to sell fresh organic produce at the Finland Farmers Market and growing adaptive tree seedlings through the Farm and Forest Growers Cooperative.
-Our quarter century handmade balsam wreath business has ended due to the dying fir trees, hastened by historical forest management and a changing climate.
+After 25 years as a CSA vegetable operation, we scaled back and now sell our produce at the Finland Farmers Market.
+We also grow and sell climate forward tree seedlings through the Farm and Forest Growers Cooperative as part of an effort to increase the resilience of our northern forests in the face of climate change.
+Round River's area has expanded to include 135 acres, from the winding Sawmill Creek valley to the spring-fed Kangas Lake.